NaturalNode/natural/README.md

         });
     });

-Given a synset offset and part of speech a definition can be looked up directly.
+Given a synset offset and a part of speech, a definition can be looked up directly.

     var wordnet = new natural.WordNet();